DeviceLink

 Overview

 Copia Automation brings modern developer tools to the industrial space.
-Our first product, Source Control, offered the industry’s first Git-based change management solution for programmable logic controllers (PLCs).
+Its first product, Source Control, offered the industry’s first Git-based change management solution for programmable logic controllers (PLCs).
 It allowed engineers and technicians to easily view and collaborate on their code in a web browser.

 That said, users of Source Control still needed a way to see and manage the industrial code that was deployed to the plant floor.
-My role in this project was to facilitate the end-to-end product design for our solution, DeviceLink.
+My role in this project was to facilitate the end-to-end product design for Copia's solution, DeviceLink.
 By collaborating with internal stakeholders and facilitating feedback from external beta testers, I led the design of an automated backup solution for PLCs, robots, and other devices.

 Focus